 Be honest about how you feel and your habits.
 You probably want to say you exercise every day or that you’ve quit smoking, because that’s what you intend to do.
 But if it’s still really an “I should” instead of an “I do,” that’s OK – just say so.
 Your doctor is there to help you, not judge you.

-Tell her what she needs to know even if it involves sensitive subjects such as memory loss or going to the bathroom.
+Tell them what they need to know even if it involves sensitive subjects such as memory loss or going to the bathroom.
 Doctors have heard it all before.
 They are used to talking about all sorts of bodily functions.

 Likewise, try to open up about your feelings.
 If you’ve felt down for a while, or are anxious or stressed, that’s part of your health, too.